YaleSpinup/s3-api/README.md

 ### Get information for a bucket

-Getting details about a bucket currently only returns tagging information
+Getting details about a bucket currently only returns tagging information  and if the bucket is empty

 GET `/v1/s3/{account}/buckets/foobarbucketname`